StellarSand/privacy-settings/Privacy Settings/Cromite.md

 ## Privacy and security
+- Safe Browsing >
+  - Standard Protection
-- Safe Browsing: Standard Protection
+  - Standard Protection > Help improve security on the web: Off
 - Always use secure connections: On
 - Access payment methods: Off
 - Preload pages: No preloading